evanderford/nih_bcbb_tools/mdff_pipeline_desktop/README.md

 * `mdff_solvent_step2.tcl`
 * `mdff_solvent_step3.sb`

-### Running an interactive job

-Next, you will need to start an interactive job on Biowulf.
-To do this, type

-    sinteractive

-into the command line.
-Wait for a few lines of text to indicate that you are up and running.

 ### Executing the MDFF pipeline script

-NOTE: Before you do this step, consider whether you want the MDFF job to be submitted automatically or if you want to do so manually.
-If you want to submit the job yourself (harder but more customizable), read on.
-If you want the HPC job to be submitted automatically, skip down to the "Submitting MDFF job on Biowulf automatically (option 2)" and follow the instructions there; after that, you'll come back up here and do this part.

 It is now time for you to run the pipeline.
 To do so, type